SmarDex-Ecosystem/usdn-contracts/whitepaper/glossary.typ

     ],
   ),
   (
-    key: "tradingexpo",
+    key: "trading_expo",
     short: "trading exposure",
     description: [
       The trading exposure of the vault side is equal to the vault balance.
-      The trading exposure of the long side is equal to the @totalexpo of all long positions, minus the long side balance.
+      The trading exposure of the long side is equal to the @total_expo of all long positions, minus the long side balance.
     ],
   ),
   (
-    key: "totalexpo",
+    key: "total_expo",
     short: "total exposure",
     description: [
       The total exposure of a position is the product of the position's initial collateral and initial leverage.